laminas/laminas-mvc/doc/book/zend.mvc.intro.md

 There are a number of other methods you can define for tasks ranging from providing autoloader configuration, to providing services to the `ServiceManager`, to listening to the bootstrap event.
 The ModuleManager
-documentation &lt;zend.module-manager.intro&gt; goes into more detail on these.
+documentation &lt;laminas.module-manager.intro&gt; goes into more detail on these.

 ## Conclusion

-The ZF2 MVC layer is incredibly flexible, offering an opt-in, easy to create modular infrastructure, as well as the ability to craft your own application workflows via the `ServiceManager` and `EventManager`.
+The Laminas MVC layer is incredibly flexible, offering an opt-in, easy to create modular infrastructure, as well as the ability to craft your own application workflows via the `ServiceManager` and `EventManager`.
 The `ModuleManager` is a lightweight and simple approach to enforcing a modular architecture that encourages clean separation of concerns and code re-use.